The Gin Game: Production history

 The play premiered in a production by American Theatre Arts in Los Angeles, California in September 1976, directed by Kip Niven and with actors, Carol Locatell and John Terry Bell creating the roles of Fonsia and Weller.
 The play went on to be presented at the Actors Theatre of Louisville festival of new plays, the Long Wharf Theatre (New Haven) in July 1977, and the Wilbur Theatre, Boston.

 The Gin Game opened on Broadway on October 6, 1977 at the John Golden Theatre and closed on December 31, 1978 after 517 performances.
 The play was directed by Mike Nichols and starred the married couple Hume Cronyn and Jessica Tandy.
 The play has come to be closely associated with them.
 Cronyn and Tandy were succeeded in the original Broadway run by E. G. Marshall and Maureen Stapleton.

-It was produced in the United Kingdom in 1999 with Joss Ackland and Dorothy Tutin at the Savoy Theatre, directed by Frith Banbury.
+Cronyn and Tandy revived their roles in London at the Lyric Theatre in 1979.
+It was revived in London in 1999 with Joss Ackland and Dorothy Tutin at the Savoy Theatre, directed by Frith Banbury.

 Romanian director Liviu Ciulei directed the Romanian premiere at the Bulandra Theatre in 1980.

 It was revived on Broadway at the Lyceum Theatre from April 20, 1997 to August 31, 1997, for 145 performances.
 Charles Durning and Julie Harris co-starred, directed by Charles Nelson Reilly.
 It received several Tony Award nominations, including for Best Revival of a Play.
 This production had a seven-month tour, starting in Durham, North Carolina in October 1998.
 The tour played an engement at the Wilshire Theater, Los Angeles, California, in December 1998.
-The Variety reviewer wrote: "Some of the actors’ movements in the early going could be smoother and less artificial, and the climactic moments of the final scene are more baffling than illuminating, but overall, Charles Nelson Reilly’s direction reflects a keen sensitivity to the play’s finer, unspoken points.
+The Variety reviewer wrote: "Some of the actors' movements in the early going could be smoother and less artificial, and the climactic moments of the final scene are more baffling than illuminating, but overall, Charles Nelson Reilly's direction reflects a keen sensitivity to the play's finer, unspoken points.
 Durning and Harris are delightful as the sparring duo.
-Their masterful work makes this “Gin Game” a sure bet."
+Their masterful work makes this "Gin Game" a sure bet."

 The play was revived on Broadway in a limited run, at the John Golden Theatre, on September 23, 2015 in previews, officially on October 14, 2015.
 It closed on January 10, 2016.
 It starred James Earl Jones and Cicely Tyson, with direction by Leonard Foglia.